• Skip to primary navigation

 • Prepare the vegetables and place them in the casserole dish.

-• Pour over the vegetables in the baking dish and bake for about 20 minutes or until bubbly and golden.
+• Pour the vegetables into the baking dish and bake for about 20 minutes or until bubbly and golden.
 Serve immediately.

 Easy Brussels Sprouts Bake with Bacon and Cheese Sauce